 Show concern for your partner’s well-being, stay focused on the issue, and resist the urge to react immediately.
 If we resist knee-jerk reactions and learn to tolerate the uncomfortable feelings that our partner’s opposing attachment theory style triggers in us, we can react with the bigger picture in mind.

-Perhaps the most important step is a willingness of both partners to work together to become more secure.
+Perhaps the most important step is the willingness of both partners to work together to become more secure.
 In a true partnership, both partners hold responsibility for the other’s well-being.
-Once we let go of the Hollywood ideals, we can learn to truly connect.
+Once we let go of Hollywood ideals, we can learn to truly connect.